entelect-incubator/.NET/Prerequirements.md

 - [ ] Principles, Frameworks and Architectures

-In this Incubator, we will build a solution based on the Single Responsibility Principle.
+We will also, build a solution based on the Single Responsibility Principle.
 To help us achieve this we will be making use of the CQRS pattern alongside a Clean Code Architecture.
 If you have never heard about these terms, don't worry we will be discussing them in detail.

-### Intro
+# Intro

 - [ ] [Setup](https://github.com/entelect-incubator/.NET/blob/master/Setup.md)